 The phenotype of the individual (individuality) is often used to estimate its breeding value.
 Selection for qualitative traits such as colour and horns or lack of horns on the basis of the individual's phenotype is more effective in some instances than in others.
 The genotype of the homozygous recessive individual, where only one pair of genes is involved, may be determined from its phenotype.
 The genotype of the individual carrying a dominant gene cannot be determined from its phenotype because we cannot distinguish phenotypically, between the homozygous dominant and the heterozygous dominant individual.
 Thus, selection on the basis of individuality for qualitative traits may be useful but it is not always completely accurate.
-Information on the phenotypes of the close relatives as well as that of the individual makes these estimates of the genotype more accurate.
+Information on the phenotype more accurate.
 The same is true for quantitative traits.
 Quantitative traits are those affected simultaneously by many pairs of genes and various elements of the environment so that there is no sharp distinction among phenotypes of the individuals within a group.
 Such traits may be affected mostly by additive gene action or mostly by nonadditive gene action, or both.